larsk2013xd/GIF_Respeed/README.md

 - `-r` : This will overwrite the original file.
 This introduces the danger of corruption so it is not adviced to use this.
 - `-o` : This will open the converted file after conversion (Windows only)
 - `-f` : This will iterate through an entire folder.
 All .gif files in this folder will be converted to the desired framerate
+- `-g` : This will retrieve the framerate of a given gif file.

 # Changelog